magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-35658-->

-*  The checkout summary section of the checkout workflow no longer flickers when the customer scrolls through this page on Internet Explorer 11.x.
+*  The checkout summary section of the checkout workflow no longer flickers when a shopper scrolls through this page on Internet Explorer 11.x.

 <!--- MC-34602-->